Nageshn10/PowerBI_Shipments_Analysis/README.md

 Even with sample data, the project is fully functional and illustrates all core concepts.

 ✅ Key Highlights
-Clean, sample-ready dataset
+Sample-ready dataset
 Star schema model for performance
 Fully functional DAX measures
 Interactive dashboard with visuals
-Screenshots and diagram included for easy understanding
+Screenshots and Draw.io diagram included